 The association selects organizations to receive subsidies by not only complying with selection criteria created by the Group, using our subsidies to expand the scope of the organization’s activities, and increasing contributions to solving social issues, but also being able to broaden the scope of Group employee’s volunteer activities as application requirements.
 There is an independent committee to evaluate appropriateness.

-In fiscal 2018, we will provide a total of 5 million yen in aid to five organizations selected by the association.
+In fiscal 2019, we provided a total of 18 million yen in aid to 19 organizations selected by the association.

 - Message from the President